Thiruvathira 2026 in Kerala (Dhanu Month): Sacred Arudra Darisanam Date, Rituals, Meaning

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-When does Thiruvathira 2026 occur in Kerala?
+When is Thiruvathira 2026 in Kerala?